eptalights/eptalights-python/docs/quickstart.rst

 Quickstart
 ==========

-Eptalights technology operates in three forms:
+Eptalights code analysis technology operates in three forms:

 1. Extract bytecode or IR data from source code.
 2. Convert the extracted bytecode/IR into clean, Pythonic instructions using our cloud-based lifter.